How can VARK help my Business?

 GHI Company wanted to survey its customers to establish any links between their learning preferences and the customer support services they used.
 Their customer support services were known to be ineffective and it was thought that they may be able to redraft those services to match the learning preferences of individual customers.
 The survey found some interesting segmentation and learning characteristics among their clients.
 The redrafting task is progressing.

 JKL, a government organization providing a gallery and museum service, wanted information about the learning and communication preferences of its visitors.
-This could help with inservice training for their professional guides and also for updating the information surrounding the exhibits.
+This could help with in-service training for their professional guides and also for updating the information surrounding the exhibits.
 A VARK survey was conducted online and useful segmentation data was assembled and fed back to the organization.

 MNO, a group of nursing staff within a public hospital, had been disappointed with their lack of success in communicating health and hygiene for those with mild diabetes who were self-injecting insulin.
-A manual was given to each new patient, but unfortunately the learning preferences of these patients had not been fully considered and the manual was written for only one group of learners – those who were strongly Read/write in their preferences.
+A manual was given to each new patient, but unfortunately, the learning preferences of these patients had not been fully considered and the manual was written for only one group of learners – those who were strongly Read/write in their preferences.
 The consequence was that there were a number of poor performances with associated health risks including infection at injection sites.
 VARK was introduced.
-The manual was redesigned to cater for different learning preferences and workshops were improved so that those who had strong Kinesthetic VARK scores could benefit from effective demonstrations and other hands-on methods of communication.
-Many of the health and hygiene issues disappeared or became less frequent as a result of this intervention to cater for the different ways that patients learn.
+The manual was redesigned to cater to different learning preferences and workshops were improved so that those who had strong Kinesthetic VARK scores could benefit from effective demonstrations and other hands-on methods of communication.
+Many of the health and hygiene issues disappeared or became less frequent as a result of this intervention to cater to the different ways that patients learn.

 A senior nurse used VARK for her Doctoral dissertation and implemented her findings into the nursing training at two major Californian hospitals with over 650 staff nurses under her leadership.
 Performance improved after the trial and the training schemes were amended to include VARK Profiles and more variety for effective learning.